coop-deluxe/sm64coopdx/docs/lua/functions-6.md

 ## [gfx_get_vtx](#gfx_get_vtx)

 ### Description
 Gets a vertex from a display list command if it has the correct op.
-Intended to be used with `gfx_parse`.
+Intended to be used with `gfx_parse`

 ### Lua Example
 `local PointerValue = gfx_get_vtx(gfx, offset)`